Warwick-Plasma/epoch/README.md

+## EPOCH development

+This version of EPOCH is being developed under the project PiCKeX- Particle Kinetic codes for Exascale plasma simulation which is a part of Work Package 8 (WP8) of PRACE-6IP.
+The main production version of EPOCH code is maintained by the University of Warwick.
+The repository has been cloned on the Jülich Supercomputing Centre (JSC) GitLab server.
+This development version has the full functionality of the main EPOCH branch, but includes verified refactoring measures.

+Current developments include improving the efficiency of the moving window book-keeping, reducing the number MPI calls for the field boundary conditions and the particle boundary conditions.

+NB: This is not the official repository for the EPOCH code.

 # *** PLEASE READ THIS NOTE ***

 If you are obtaining this code from the github server *DO NOT* use the